-RHLS Leads Successful Effort to Increase Housing for Vulnerable Populations are a federal tax credit subject to rules created at both the federal and state levels.
-The state-level provisions are embodied in the Qualified Allocation Plan ("QAP"), developed annually by the Pennsylvania Housing Finance Agency ("PHFA").
+Low Income Housing Tax Credits (LIHTCs) are a federal tax credit subject to rules created at both the federal and state levels.
+The state-level provisions are embodied in the Qualified Allocation Plan (QAP), developed annually by the Pennsylvania Housing Finance Agency (PHFA).
 The QAP reflects the state's funding priorities and also include provisions concerning how LIHTC-funded properties must be operated.